 Financing of Unfunded Actuarial Accrued Liabilities.
-Unfunded actuarial accrued liabilities from December 31, 2015 are amortized over a closed 29-year period.
-Changes in actuarial accrued liabilities occurring during the year ended December 31, 2016 are amortized over a closed 30-year period.
+Unfunded actuarial accrued liabilities arising in a given year are amortized over a closed 30-year period.
+Detail can be found on page A-17.

 Valuation Asset Method.
 Valuation Assets were determined using a method which phases-in each year's differences between actual and assumed investment return over a closed five-year period.